Ralph E. Powe Junior Faculty Enhancement Awards FAQs

 Yes, using your time at your current institution, you are eligible.

 No, only tenure track faculty are eligible to apply for the Powe Awards.
-However, our event and travel grant programs, as well as the ODRD program, are open to all faculty and we invite you to check out those programs.
+However, our event sponsorship and ODRD programs are open to all faculty and we invite you to check out those programs.

 For individuals that have had a medical issue or other circumstance that resulted in a “tenure clock delay” we consider this as the clock being stopped for a few months.
 We honor the institution’s tenure tracking and they are eligible as long as they have not been on tenure track for more than two years when the delay is factored in.